 The usual length of treatment is up to two weeks.
 Ask your doctor before using it for longer than this.
 Your skin should start to improve after a few days, but if you have not noticed any improvement after 7 days, stop using Fucibet and speak to your doctor.

 Fucibet Cream Side Effects

 Betamethasone valerate, one of the ingredients contained in Fucibet, has been known to cause the following side effects.
-Speak to your doctor if any of the following bother you:
+Speak to your doctor if any of the below bother you:

 - Thinning of the skin

 - Adrenal glands stopping working (symptoms of this include tiredness, depression and anxiety)